What are tonic clonic seizures?

 1. Prodromal phase

 About 20% of people experience a ‘prodromal phase’.
 This can happen days or hours before the seizure itself begins.
-You might feel confused, anxious, irritable or have a headache.
+They might feel confused, anxious, irritable or have a headache.

 2. Aura

-Many (but not all) people experience auras shortly before the seizure itself, where you have strange sensations, notice odd tastes and smells or you see unusual colors.
-This is often a warning that a seizure is about to happen.
+Many (but not all) people experience auras shortly before the seizure itself, where they may have strange sensations, notice odd tastes and smells or see unusual colors.
+Some people interpret this as a ‘warning’ that a seizure may shortly happen.

 Learn more: What is an aura?